 Then it’s time to slice the pineapple.
 Use a butcher knife to cut off the leafy top and the base of the pineapple.
 Place the fruit on its base and carefully slice from the top down to the bottom to remove the bumpy skin.
 Next, start at the top and cut the pineapple into quarters so there are four long pieces of fruit.
 There will be one edge on each piece that is hard and rough; this is the core.
 Use the knife to slice this portion off of the fruit pieces.
 Finally, take each piece and cut them into half-inch slices.
 Depending on personal preference, they may be thinner or thicker.

-At this point, the pineapple is ready to go into the dehydrator (or oven).
+At this point, the pineapple chunks are ready to go into the dehydrator (or oven).
 Most dehydrators do a good job with pineapple at 135 degrees Fahrenheit for 12 to 16 hours.
 Or, you could do 145 degrees Fahrenheit in the oven for eight hours.
 Either way, flip the slices halfway through.

 What Temperature to Dehydrate Pineapple